atlassian-labs/atlaspack/packages/utils/atlaspackforvscode/vscode-extension-TODO.md

 - a `parcel lsp` cli command to replace/subsume the standalone `@parcel/lsp` server
-  - this could take on the complexities of decision making like automatically starting a Parcel build if one isn’t running, or sharing an LSP server for the same parcel project with multiple workspaces/instances, etc.
+  - this could take on the complexities of decision making like automatically starting a Atlaspack build if one isn’t running, or sharing an LSP server for the same parcel project with multiple workspaces/instances, etc.
 - integrating the behavior of `@parcel/reporter-lsp` into core or otherwise having the reporter be 'always on' or part of default config